sammancoaching/website/README.md

 * Create calendar event and invite co-host & society members
 * Create and schedule email 1 week before with zoom link
 * Create and schedule email on the day with zoom link
-* Advertize on slack etc
+* Advertize on discord etc